DavidFirth/blog/docs/_posts/2019-01-07-part-2-further-comments-on-ofs-grade-inflation-report.md

-**Update**, 2019-01-07: I am pleased to say that the online media article that I complained about in Sec 1 below has now been amended by its author(s), to correct the false attributions.
+**Update, 7 January:** I am pleased to say that the online media article that I complained about in Sec 1 below has now been amended by its author(s), to correct the false attributions.
 I am grateful to Chris Parr for helping to sort this out.

-**Update**, 2021-09-09: Just to note that the "Part 3" never got written!
-As well as having too much else to do in 2019, I lost all confidence that any further work by me on this topic would actually influence anything.

 * * *

-In [my post a few days ago](/2019/01/02/office-for-students-report-on-grade-inflation/) (which I'll now call "Part 1") I looked at aspects of the statistical methods used in a report by the UK government's _Office for Students_, about "grade inflation" in English universities.
+In [my post a few days ago](/blog/2019/01/02/office-for-students-report-on-grade-inflation/) (which I'll now call "Part 1") I looked at aspects of the statistical methods used in a report by the UK government's _Office for Students_, about "grade inflation" in English universities.
 This second post continues on the same topic.

 In this _Part 2_ I will do two things:

-1. Set the record straight, in relation to some incorrect reporting of [Part 1](/2019/01/02/office-for-students-report-on-grade-inflation/) in the specialist media.
+1. Set the record straight, in relation to some incorrect reporting of [Part 1](/blog/2019/01/02/office-for-students-report-on-grade-inflation/) in the specialist media.
 2. Suggest a new statistical method that (in my opinion) is better than the one used in the OfS report.

 The more substantial stuff will be the second bullet there (and of course I wish I didn't need to do the first bullet at all).
-In this post (at section 2 below) I will just _outline_ a better method, by using the same artificial example that I gave in [Part 1](/2019/01/02/office-for-students-report-on-grade-inflation/): hopefully that will be enough to give the general idea, to both specialist and non-specialist readers.
+In this post (at section 2 below) I will just _outline_ a better method, by using the same artificial example that I gave in [Part 1](/blog/2019/01/02/office-for-students-report-on-grade-inflation/): hopefully that will be enough to give the general idea, to both specialist and non-specialist readers.
 Later I will follow up (in my intended _Part 3_) with a more detailed description of the suggested better method; that _Part 3_ post will be suitable mainly for readers with more specialist background in Statistics.

 ## 1. For the record

-I am aware of two places where the analysis I gave in [Part 1](/2019/01/02/office-for-students-report-on-grade-inflation/) has been reported:
+I am aware of two places where the analysis I gave in [Part 1](/blog/2019/01/02/office-for-students-report-on-grade-inflation/) has been reported:

 * At [https://www.researchprofessional.com/0/rr/he/agencies/ofs/2019/OfS-grade-inflation-analysis-not-fit-for-purpose--says-expert.html](https://www.researchprofessional.com/0/rr/he/agencies/ofs/2019/OfS-grade-inflation-analysis-not-fit-for-purpose--says-expert.html), an article entitled "OfS grade inflation analysis not fit for purpose, says expert"
 * At [https://www.researchresearch.com/news/article/?articleId=1379083](https://www.researchresearch.com/news/article/?articleId=1379083), which seems to be a straight copy of the same article (I have not checked in detail).

 The first link there is to a paywalled site, I think.
 The second one appears to be in the public domain.
 I do not recommend following either of those links, though!
-If anyone reading this wants to know about what I wrote in _Part 1_, then my advice is just to read [Part 1](/2019/01/02/office-for-students-report-on-grade-inflation/) directly.
+If anyone reading this wants to know about what I wrote in _Part 1_, then my advice is just to read [Part 1](/blog/2019/01/02/office-for-students-report-on-grade-inflation/) directly.

-Here I want to mention three specific ways in which **that article misrepresents what I wrote in [Part 1](/2019/01/02/office-for-students-report-on-grade-inflation/)**.
+Here I want to mention three specific ways in which **that article misrepresents what I wrote in [Part 1](/blog/2019/01/02/office-for-students-report-on-grade-inflation/)**.
 Points 2 and 3 here are the more important ones, I think (but #1 is also slightly troubling, to me):

 1. The article refers to my blog post as **"a review commissioned by HE"**.
 The reality is that a journalist called Chris Parr had emailed me just before Christmas.
 In the email Chris introduced himself as "I'm a journalist at Research Fortnight", and the request he made in the email (in relation to the newly published OfS report) was "Would you or someone you know be interested in taking a look?".
 I had heard of _Research Fortnight_.
 And I was indeed interested in taking a look at the methods used in the OfS report.
 But until the above-mentioned article came to my attention, I had never even heard of a publication named _HE_.
 Possibly I am mistaken in this, but to my mind the phrase "a review commissioned by HE" indicates some kind of formal arrangement between _HE_ and me, with specified deliverables and perhaps even payment for the work.
 There was in fact no such "commission" for the work that I did.
 I merely spent some time during the Christmas break thinking about the methods used in the OfS report, and then I wrote a blog post (and told Chris Parr that I had done that).
 And let me repeat: I had never even heard of _HE_ (nor of the article's apparent author, which was not Chris Parr).
 No payment was offered or demanded.
 I mention all this here only in case anyone who has read that article got a wrong impression from it.